gatling/gatling/src/sphinx/http/sse.rst

 .. _http-sse-name:

-If you want to deal with several sse per virtual users, you have to give them a name and pass this name on each sse operation:
+If you want to deal with several SSE streams per virtual users, you have to give them a name and pass this name on each SSE operation:

 ``sseName(name: String)``